 Other options in Canmore & Kananaskis Country

 The town of Canmore has 2 outdoor rinks: Natural skating pond close to downtown (7 Ave & 11 St) and Cougar Creek (man-made) skating rink.
-We’ve recently only drove by the skating pond as it was very busy during the weekend.
+We’ve only driven by the skating pond as it was very busy during the weekend.

 This one is a bit “out of the way” with 60 km from Canmore along Kananaskis Trail.
-We went cross country skiing in Kananaskis and on the way back to Calgary stopped by Wedge Pond.
+When we went cross country skiing in Kananaskis, we stopped by the Wedge Pond on the way back to Calgary.
 The conditions were good enough and we couldn’t just let the opportunity pass by.

 34 km from Banff and only 10 km from Canmore, you can find Gap Lake along the Bow Valley Trail.
 This one froze early in 2019 but then the sudden (and usual) change of weather caused open water again.